WiWeb-NL/Workflow-ai/packages/python-sdk/README.md

-# Sim Studio Python SDK
+# Visual Workflow AI Python SDK

-The official Python SDK for [Sim Studio](https://simstudio.ai), allowing you to execute workflows programmatically from your Python applications.
+The official Python SDK for [Visual Workflow AI](https://simstudio.ai), allowing you to execute workflows programmatically from your Python applications.

 ## Installation